sosie-js/peagisub-vs/README.md

 ![peagisub banner](https://github.com/sosie-js/peagisub-vs/blob/1.6.0/peagisub.png#)
 ## News

-With 1.6 the aegiub Mock has been provided inc src/aegisub.lua, it emulates aegisub when script is launched outside aegisub and speeds devs.It uses get_fps.lua that rely on calc.lua
+With 1.6, dump logging is working and I have been able to track he bug that corrupt the final vsvars.conf giving nil when fetching vapoursynth conf vars.
+An advanced aegiub Mock has been provided in src/aegisub.lua, it emulates aegisub when script is launched outside aegisub and speeds devs.It uses get_fps.lua that rely on calc.lua and ffprobe need to be installed to make it work.

 Prior version 1.5, code was still experimental due to a lack of knowledge in luarock integration.
 Thanks to advices and answers to my questions from [luke](https://github.com/gvvaughan/luke/pull/6) and [luarocks](https://github.com/luarocks/luarocks/discussions/1698) authors  - big thanks to them -  and tenacity, I finally converged to the pattern of a command [peagisub](src/peagisub) calling a builtin [peagisub.lua](src/peagisub.lua)